Let’s start this colourful session with a couple of rhum’s made in Madagascar by Vidzar. Serge writes: “Dzama is said to be the best African rum”.

 - F: There’s another clear newspaper note, more apparent initially before the sweet vanilla digs it’s heels in once again.
 The juniper finally manages some bitter<sweet interplay but the sweet vanilla grain is impervious.

 - C: I’m no great fan of gin per se, but maybe I could be swayed by genever.
 Though this one is decidedly too sweet for me, the complexities on the nose indicate this spirit’s potential.
 I wouldn’t know how to score it though – for now.
-[Courtesy of Nick].
+[Courtesy of the Foz].

 Another first, Chacha! – [a Ralfy recommendation, I think?]